Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: A Generalized RNN for Multi-stage Fully Recurrent Processing

-As an RNN, our model supports sequential data processing and in principle all other tasks supported by traditional RNNs.
-See Figure \ref{fig:seq} for illustrations.
-However, if there is a batch normalization in the model, we have to use ``time-specific normalization'' described in Section \ref{sec:bn}, which might not be feasible for some tasks.
+\textbf{Sequential vs. Static Inputs/Outputs} As a RNN, our model supports sequential data processing and in principle all other tasks supported by traditional RNNs.
+See supplementary materials for illustrations and experiments on character-level language modeling.